jsayram/porfolioSite/README.md

 <br>

-4. Then inside your `navbar.component.html` add the code that can be found in the NPM hamburgers docs, You can follow the NPM Docs as this is the simple html file.
+5. Then inside angular-bootstrap-mds `navbar.component.html` add the code that can be found in the NPM hamburgers docs, You can follow the NPM Docs as this is the simple html file.
 I added the full code of my funtional `hamburger Button` here. what is before and after the dots is all that was altered form the orginal boostrap navbar compoment. <br>
 ```
 <nav class="{{SideClass}}" #nav>
   <div [ngClass]="{'container': containerInside}" [ngStyle]="{'display': displayStyle}" #container>